ioannachourdaki/Apache-Spark-x-Ray-comparison/data/README.md

 # Guide on downloading the data required

 ## Download datasets
-All the data we used were from Kaggle and we have 2 datasets: one of taxi records for the years 2019-2022 and celebA with images of celebrities.
+All the data we used were from Kaggle and we have 2 datasets: NYC FHV (Uber/Lyft) Trip Data Expanded (2019-2022) including taxi records and CelebA with images of celebrities.
 The download happens as following:
 ```bash
 # For the Taxi records
 kaggle datasets download -d jeffsinsel/nyc-fhvhv-data